htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 Bugs Fixed:

-- Fixed bug where the ``HoldReasonSubcode`` was not the documented value for jobs put on hold because of errors running a file transfer plugin.
+- Fixed bug where the :attr:`HoldReasonSubcode` was not the documented value for jobs put on hold because of errors running a file transfer plugin.
   :jira:`2373`